 About

-Erica Swallow, Author and EntrepreneurErica Swallow is a status quo wrecker, serial entrepreneur, former technology marketing leader, esteemed writer, and licensed REALTOR®, representing buyers and sellers in Western MA, Northern CT, and Southern NH, with a focus on historical and architecturally-significant homes, farm estates, and urban commercial properties.
+Erica Swallow, Author and EntrepreneurErica Swallow is a status quo wrecker, entrepreneur, former technology marketing leader, esteemed writer, and real estate broker, representing buyers and sellers in Western MA and Northern CT, with a focus on historical and architecturally-significant homes, farm estates, and urban commercial properties.

 Erica is highly involved in her community through civic leadership and professional volunteerism.
 She is a member of the National Association of REALTORS®, National Association of Gay and Lesbian Real Estate Professionals, Massachusetts Association of REALTORS®, Berkshire County Board of REALTORS®, and REALTOR® Association of Pioneer Valley, where she serves on the Professional Development Committee.
 She is a Certified Luxury Home Marketing Specialist™ (CLHMS) and Short Sale and Foreclosure Resource (SFR®) and has a personal interest in historic preservation.
 She serves as President of the Springfield Preservation Trust and as an Advancement Committee Member at the Springfield Museums, having also served on several Springfield City Council committees and as a Historical Committee member of the Forest Park Civic Association.